 Local Guides

-It’s not just that it’s one of the most beautiful areas in London; not just that its a hip, vibrant neighbourhood with lots going on.
+It’s not just that Greenwich is one of the most beautiful areas in London; not just that it’s a hip, vibrant neighbourhood with lots going on.
 Greenwich is a special place that captures the spirit of London culture and makes it clear to the world.

 Marvel at the Greenwich Observatory